vladhutsal/ProposalTelegram_bot/docs/roadmap.md

 - More than one user per session (need to be tested)

 - Delete previous messages
+- Check to folder exists (tempfiles, media, users_docx), create if not
+- Part and full time engineers

 - Settings button:
     - Generate test PDF